Bailey Road, Dhaka

 Bailey Road is a well-known thoroughfare and an upscale area in Ramna, Dhaka, the capital city of Bangladesh.

-It is a classic road in Dhaka which runs through Shiddheswari, connecting Hare Road with Shantinagar junction.
-It is regarded as one of the busiest areas of the city, constructed during the colonial era, now serving both as a residential area for civil servants, high court judges as well as government offices and shopping malls and food courts.
+It is a classic road in Dhaka that runs through Shiddheswari, connecting Hare Road with Shantinagar junction.
+It is regarded as one of the busiest areas of the city, constructed during the colonial era, now serving both as a residential area for civil servants, high court judges as well as government officers, and hosting shopping malls and food courts.
 The Bailey Road is considered as two distinct roads, one after another, they are the new Bailey Road and the Bailey Road.
-The new Bailey Road is well recognised for its famous theatres, numerous boutiques, shops, schools, fast food, restaurants and various hangout places.
-The old Bailey Road is reputable because of the officers club, Foreign Service academy and homes of ministers and government officials.
+The New Bailey Road is well recognised for its famous theatres, numerous boutiques, shops, schools, fast food, restaurants, and various hangout places.
+The old Bailey Road is reputable because of the officers club, Foreign Service Academy, and homes of ministers and government officials.
 Bailey Road was featured in a song of the same name by Ayub Bachchu, lead singer of the popular rock band LRB.
-Bailey Road was officially renamed Natok Soroni (Theater Street), in recognition of the road's contributions to performing arts in the capital.'
+Bailey Road was officially renamed Natok Soroni (Theater Street) in recognition of the road's contributions to performing arts in the capital.'

 History

 Ramna was a forest-like area during British rule.
-Initially, Charles Dos, the magistrate of Dhaka was responsible for its development.
-He transformed that area into a race course and garden, which the high class and rich people of that time used to visit.
+Initially, Charles Dos, the magistrate of Dhaka, was responsible for its development.
+He transformed that area into a racecourse and garden, which the high class and rich people of that time used to visit.
 In 1840 it developed into a small town.
-Gradually people started building houses on the north side of Ramna.
-In 1859 surveyor general divided Ramna into two different parts, they are the Ramna plains and the race course.
+Gradually, people started building houses on the north side of Ramna.
+In 1859, the surveyor general divided Ramna into two different parts, they are the Ramna plains and the race course.
 The government tried to modify the Ramna plains and turn it into the new capital city.
-He wanted to achieve this by building roads through 100 acres of greenland.
-Beside the roads were several great buildings made for the residence of higher officials such as the governor, justice, council members, secretaries and division heads.
-Coming back from the scenes of Mughal Empire, even today Ramna has remained as one of the most notable and sophisticated areas.
-Bailey Road which runs through Ramna is also one of the most prominent and prestigious roads in Dhaka.
+He wanted to achieve this by building roads through 100 acres of greenspace.
+Beside the roads were several great buildings made for the residence of higher officials such as the governor, justice, council members, secretaries, and division heads.
+Coming back from the scenes of Mughal Empire, even today Ramna has remained one of the most notable and sophisticated areas.
+Bailey Road, which runs through Ramna, is also one of the most prominent and prestigious roads in Dhaka.

 Bailey Road was named in honour of Sir Steuart Colvin Bayley, Lieutenant-Governor of Bengal from 1879 to 1882.
-However, in recognition of Bailey Road's importance to the theatre community of Dhaka, on 26 August 2005 the Mayor of Dhaka, Sadek Hosen Khoka, announced that the name of the road would change to Natok Soroni, meaning "Theater Road", in a ceremony that was attended by theater personalities including Sayed Ahmed, Liakat Ali Lucky, M Hamid, Ramendu Majumdar and Mamunur Rashid.
+However, in recognition of Bailey Road's importance to the theatre community of Dhaka, on 26 August 2005, the mayor of Dhaka, Sadek Hosen Khoka, announced that the name of the road would change to Natok Soroni, meaning "Theater Road", in a ceremony that was attended by theater personalities including Sayed Ahmed, Liakat Ali Lucky, M Hamid, Ramendu Majumdar and Mamunur Rashid.